 Painstakingly recreated costumes of popular game characters give players a way to express their passion for gaming and unleash their creative and role-playing sides.
 Several cosplayers have even become “professionals”, building legions of fans through social media and receiving lucrative fees for appearing at conventions.

 Social Issues Rear Their Ugly Heads in Gaming’s Direction

 As esports has begun to take center stage in modern gaming culture, it’s also become glaringly apparent that the upper echelons of competitive gaming are overwhelmingly male.
-Whispers of sexism have been slung about, while others point to men as simply being more capable gamers physically thanks to having more fast twitch muscle fibers and better reaction times.
+Whispers of sexism have been slung about, while others point to men as simply being more capable of gamers physically thanks to having more fast-twitch muscle fibers and better reaction times.

 Then there’s the treatment that female players can receive from their male opponents online, which is part of a broader toxic culture that plagues many online gaming communities.
 Enraged players swiftly round on their opponents or teammates with fury, telling them to get cancer and die because they missed a shot.

 Gamers, including plenty of toxic ones, started building online followings around this time from their gameplay videos, which chronicled their antics exploring games new and old.
 YouTube was soon dominated by young gaming stars like PewDiePie, who holds a vice-like grip over YouTube’s record for most subscribers with 78.6 million.

 Popular YouTubers rapidly gained major influence in the industry, with their opinions being capable of swaying legions of gamers.
 Before long, gaming companies saw the value in these videos and started using them to do market research on what things gamers found fun, boring, exciting, or lame about their games.